 MONTHLY HOA BOARD MEETINGS

-An email with a link will be sent a few days before.
+An email notification should be sent a few days before.

 Homeowners may attend.